Transition Program – 18-22 Years Old

 The main goal of the Transition program is to promote learning that directly links the young adult’s educational program with his or her plans for the future.
 Instructional targets are addressed in the categories of Employability, Daily Living, Community Living, Personal Life and Lifelong Learning.

 Our Transition teachers work together with employment specialists and therapists in order to individually assess each student and establish goals for personal success, and subsequently communicate and connect with the students to help them achieve these goals.

 Our Transition students experience hands-on vocational training through various placements at volunteer job site positions, both on the NFSSE campus and at off-site locations within the greater Jacksonville area.

-Onsite at North Florida School of Special Education, our Transition students work in a variety of programs and capacities, including on our on campus organic Berry Good Farms, Culinary Arts, Landscaping, Berry Good Foamers car wash, community deliveries, Berry Good Farms on the Go Food Truck and Barkin’ Biscuits.
+Onsite at North Florida School of Special Education, our Transition students work in a variety of programs and capacities, including on our on-campus organic Berry Good Farms, Culinary Arts, Landscaping, community deliveries, Berry Good Farms on the Go Food Truck, Barkin’ Biscuits, and Berry Good Farms Cafe and Special-Teas.

 For more information on the Transition program, please contact Ann Atkins, Director of Transition & Post Grad at firstname.lastname@example.org.